-We encourage student research in support of coursework and other academic interests.
+We encourage student research in support of coursework and in the pursuit of other academic research interests.
 Consider applying for a research grant through the Office of Student Research (OSR).
 Both undergraduate and graduate students may apply.

 If you wish to apply for an OSR grant, you should meet these eligibility criteria:

-- You must be the primary investigator and the leading author.
+- You must be a primary investigator or a co-author.